Learning Through Places Lesson Plan – Family Farms: Jewish Farmers in ConnecticutNovember 17, 2018

 Do you find it in the city or the country?

 Have you ever been inside this type of building?

 Farmhouse at the Himmelstein Homestead Farm, Lebanon, Connecticut.
 It was built around 1821.
 This is how it looked in 2013.
 Photo: Lucas Karmazinas, State Register of Historic Places

 The Himmelstein Homestead Farm is in Lebanon, Connecticut.
 Lebanon has a long history of farming.

 Connecticut’s First Peoples began to grow crops about 1,100 years ago.
 Corn, beans, and squash were important foods.
 The English came and settled in Connecticut in the 1600s.
 They picked the best land for their farms.
 The settlers grew beans, peas, squash, turnips, pumpkins, and onions.
 They planted fruit trees such as apple trees.

 Joseph Trumbull brought livestock farming to Lebanon in 1704.
 Livestock includes cattle, sheep, mules, and hogs.
 These animals were used as meat and as work animals.
 By 1720 Lebanon was a successful farming town.

 Beginning in the late 1700s, though, farmers began to leave Connecticut.
 Connecticut’s farmland was all taken.
-As children grew up, there wasn’t farmland for them to have their own farm.
+As children grew up, there wasn’t enough farmland for them to have their own farm.
 They moved west to places like Ohio.
 Some moved north to Vermont.
 Some left farming.
-They moved to cities or small towns.
+They moved to cities or towns.
 They took jobs in factories.

 The Baron de Hirsch (1831-1896) used his fortune to help Jewish people move to the United States and become farmers.
 Photo: Jewish Historical Society of Greater Hartford